Artist James Castle’s use of spit, soot and other found things inspires a modern artist 100 years later

 “It sort of implies intent, and we don’t know Castle’s intent,” he said.

 For Passey, “Kith & Kin” recognizes the James Castle House as a cultural hub in his neighborhood and in Boise.
 The piece is also a tribute to Castle’s family who gave him the freedom to do his thing and the role that family support can play for all artists.

 The City of Boise bought the James Castle house in 2014 and, after four years of preservation work, opened it as a museum and cultural center.

 “It’s this great intersection of art and history” Reichert said.
 “There was a real opportunity for us to experiment and go big with this project.”

 As part of the project, the city built a small apartment and studio space adjoining the historic house and created an ongoing artist’s residency.
 Passey was James Castle House’s first artist in residence.
-The city recently welcomed the Wisconsin-born, Baltimore-based painter and printmaker Kailey Barthel, whose haunting interior scenes are a natural fit for the space.
+And the city recently welcomed the Wisconsin-born, Baltimore-based painter and printmaker Kailey Barthel, whose haunting interior scenes are a natural fit for the space.

 “We have this residency that breathes life into the space,” Reichert said.
 “There’s a nice conversation between Castle and the resident and the historic space and the new space.”

 James Castle House is also part of the National Trust for Historic Preservation’s Historic Artists’ Homes and Studios.
-The program protects a coalition of museums around the country that were homes of notable artists.
+For example, the program protects a coalition of museums around the country that were homes of notable artists.
 Its program manager, Valerie A. Balint, published a guide to those museums in June.
 And while the center has been focused on virtual programming since COVID hit, before March, the James Castle House was a pilgrimage site for art lovers, Reichert said.